There are no prerequisites for taking up this course. However, a basic knowledge of database, SQL and query language can help.

 Project 1: Movie Recommendation

-Topics – This is a project wherein you will gain hands-on experience in deploying Apache Spark for movie recommendation.
-You will be introduced to the Spark Machine Learning Library, a guide to MLlib algorithms and coding which is a machine learning library.
-Understand how to deploy collaborative filtering, clustering, regression, and dimensionality reduction in MLlib.
-Upon completion of the project you will gain experience in working with streaming data, sampling, testing and statistics.
+Topics: This is a project wherein you will gain hands-on experience in deploying Apache Spark for the movie recommendation.
+You will be introduced to the Spark Machine Learning Library, a guide to MLlib algorithms and coding which is a Machine Learning library.
+You will understand how to deploy collaborative filtering, clustering, regression and dimensionality reduction in MLlib.
+Upon the completion of the project, you will gain experience in working with streaming data, sampling, testing and statistics.

-Project 2: Twitter API Integration for tweet Analysis
+Project 2: Twitter API Integration for Tweet Analysis

-Topics – With this project you will learn to integrate Twitter API for analyzing tweets.
-You will write codes on the server side using any of the scripting languages like PHP, Ruby or Python, for requesting the Twitter API and get the results in JSON format.
+Topics: With this project, you will learn to integrate Twitter API for analyzing tweets.
+You will write codes on the server side using any of the scripting languages, like PHP, Ruby or Python, for requesting the Twitter API and get the results in JSON format.
 You will then read the results and perform various operations like aggregation, filtering and parsing as per the need to come up with tweet analysis.

-Project 3: Data Exploration Using Spark SQL – Wikipedia data set
+Project 3: Data Exploration Using Spark SQL – Wikipedia Dataset

-Topics – This project lets you work with Spark SQL.
-You will gain experience in working with Spark SQL for combining it with ETL applications, real time analysis of data, performing batch analysis, deploying machine learning, creating visualizations and processing of graphs.
+Topics: This project lets you work with Spark SQL.
+You will gain experience in working with Spark SQL for combining it with ETL applications, real-time analysis of data, performing batch analysis, deploying Machine Learning, creating visualizations and processing of graphs.